 What should I bring?

 Pack the typical summer vacation essentials - shorts, t-Shirts, dresses, sarongs, sandals, a pair of walking shoes, a rain jacket, sunhat, sunglasses, swimsuits and swim shorts, sunscreen, a good book or Kindle, and snorkeling gear if you have it.
 Please also bring any toiletries you require, as these are not provided.

-Are their any rules about attire or how I dress?
+Are there any rules about attire or how I dress?